nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Sulfonated:** Pertaining to or containing sulfonic acid groups, as in the case of aluminum tetrasulfophthalocyanine, impacting its solubility and versatility.

-### Expanded Definition and Usage Notes\nAluminum tetrasulfophthalocyanine is particularly valued for its environmental compatibility and versatility, being widely used in both industrial and medical fields.
+### Expanded Definition and Usage:
+Aluminum tetrasulfophthalocyanine is particularly valued for its environmental compatibility and versatility, being widely used in both industrial and medical fields.
 In the textile and printing industries, its bright, water-soluble pigmentation provides vibrant, consistent coloring that is less likely to fade compared to non-sulfonated alternatives.
 In medical applications, its high absorption of specific light wavelengths makes it a potent agent for triggering photodynamic reactions, essential for various therapeutic treatments, including cancer therapy.

 This entry not only defines aluminum tetrasulfophthalocyanine but also explores its relationships and roles within broader categories of dyes and therapeutic agents, facilitating a deeper understanding of its commercial and medical significance.
 The lexical relations help to clarify the usage and characteristics of this compound, making this entry a valuable resource for professionals in dye production, textile manufacturing, and medical therapy development.